 The estimated ongoing fees are payable to the industry body.

-As soon as practicable after this rule comes into force and no later than 10 business days before the go-live date, the industry body must determine and publish a breakdown of the estimated ongoing allocation costs for the gas year commencing on 1 October 2008.
+As soon as practicable after this rule comes into force and no later than 10 business days before the go-live date, the industry body must determine and publish a breakdown of the estimated ongoing allocation costs for the payment year commencing on 1 October 2008.

-As soon as practicable after publication of the estimated ongoing allocation costs for the gas year commencing on 1 October 2008, the industry body must notify every person to whom rule 15.4 applies of the estimated ongoing allocation costs and that ongoing fees will be payable by that person in that gas year in accordance with the following formula:
+As soon as practicable after publication of the estimated ongoing allocation costs for the payment year commencing on 1 October 2008, the industry body must notify every person to whom the industry body considers rule 15.4 will apply of the estimated ongoing allocation costs and that ongoing fees will be payable by that person for each month in that payment year in accordance with the following formula:

 A x (B/C)